-Sitecore Install Framework is a Microsoft® PowerShell module that supports local and remote installations of Sitecore, and it is fully extensible.
+The Sitecore Installation Framework is a Microsoft® PowerShell module that supports local and remote installations of Sitecore, and it is fully extensible.
 You can install the entire Sitecore solution (XP), or the CMS-only mode (XM) solution.

-This guide describes how to configure and customize the installation process of the Sitecore Experience Platform to suit your own needs.
+This Sitecore Installation Framework Configuration Guide describes how to configure and customize the installation process of the Sitecore Experience Platform to suit your own needs.